sosegon/udacity-projects/README.md

 In this case, there is three kinds of techniques to augment the data:
   - Change brightness.
 Simply make the images darker or brighter.
   - Flip images horizontally, which makes the corresponding steering angle to be the opposite of its original counterpart.
-  - Distort the steering angle a small factor.
+  - Distort the steering angle by a small factor.
+Idea of the fellow [Annie Flippo](https://medium.com/@acflippo/cloning-driving-behavior-by-augmenting-steering-angles-5faf7ea8a125#.igtk4gj23)

  The objective of these augmentations is to make the model to generalize better and to avoid overfitting.